HarshitSamani/Project-updates/README.md

 ## Community detection + CE loss validated [Dec 30, 2021]
+In this approach, I have used CE loss for validation with community structure in graph.

 Best performance: \
 Train accuracy = 86.96\
 Validation accuracy = 77.93\